Music at Pennine Way Junior Academy

 Instrumental Lessons at Pennine Way

-At Pennine Way we offer music lessons on brass, clarinet, flute, guitar and violin, which are delivered by specialist teachers.
+At Pennine Way we offer music lessons on brass, clarinet, flute, guitar, piano and singing which are delivered by specialist teachers.

 These lessons can be individual (20 minutes) or in groups (2 or 3 pupils).